No passwords, No popups, No AI, No cost:

 Hi, Hemant.

-Although less current flows to the back of a basket, personally I use the surface area of the whole basket; if you were using stick anodes you would calculate based on the surface area of the whole stick anode; and certainly, the surface area of basketed anodes is not less than the surface area of stick anodes of the same size as the basket.
+Although less current flows to the back of a basket, personally I use the surface area of the whole basket; consider that if you were using stick anodes you would calculate based on the surface area of the whole stick anode; and certainly, the surface area of basketed anodes is not less than the surface area of stick anodes of the same size as the basket.

 Ted Mooney, finishing.com